 - Call the pupil's parent/carer on the morning of the first day of unexplained absence to ascertain the reason.
-If the school cannot reach any of the pupil's emergency contacts, the school may contact the police, the Integrated Front Door (social care) or any other professionals working with the family to check the family are safe and well. - Identify whether the absence is approved or not - Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - Call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
+If the school cannot reach any of the pupil's emergency contacts, the school may conduct a home visit and/or contact the polic and/or the Integrated Front Door (social care) or any other professionals working with the family to check the family are safe and well. - Identify whether the absence is approved or not - Identify the correct attendance code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - Call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
 If absence continues, the school will consider involving an education welfare officer